 Update the patient's treatment plan during every plan review so it contains an updated list of current rehabilitation objectives and goals.
 Objectives and goals should be written in behavioral terms.
 Avoid non-behavioral terms like “improving self-esteem” when developing rehabilitation objectives and goals.

-Vague terms like “improving social skills” can make it challenging to determine whether a patient has reached rehabilitation objectives and goals.
+Vague terms like “improving social skills” can make determining whether a patient has reached rehabilitation objectives and goals challenging.
 Instead, it's best to specifically define what the patient can do or improve to attain their rehabilitation goals.

 Write objectives in a clear way that the patient can easily understand.
 For example, an objective to “improve the social support network” will likely be unclear to the patient.
-State the objectives in common language and avoid jargon to ensure patients understand what their exact goals are.
-In this case, you could instead state the objective as, “The patient will develop a list of people they can contact if they are unable to solve a problem at home.”
+State the objectives in common language and avoid jargon to ensure patients understand their exact goals.
+Instead, you could state the objective as, “The patient will develop a list of people they can contact if they are unable to solve a problem at home.”

 Use consecutive numbering as new goals are developed to further help with clarity.
 Label objectives with the respective goal numbers and unique letters.